cottonias/DS-SEA-06/homework/L04/README.md

 # DS-SEA-06
 ## General Assembly Data Science class
 #### Lesson 4 Answers
+##### The first portion of this assignment will be referencing "04_chipotle_MC.py" when giving lines of code for showing work

 1. Look at the head and the tail of **chipotle.tsv** in the **data** subdirectory of this repo.
 Think for a minute about how the data is structured.
 What do you think each column means?
 What do you think each row means?
 Tell me!
 (If you're unsure, look at more of the file contents.)